Assisted Macroscopic Quantumness: Results

-In our protocol, the trace-norm condition is directly translated onto how distinguishable Alice's states are; the more distinguishable her states are, the more distillable the entanglement of $\hat{\varrho}_{\vs {atA}}^{(\vs W)}$, and the more secure the key will be.
-As we have shown previously in Eq.~\eqref{WEN}, it follows that $0 {\leqslant} E_N[\hat{\varrho}_{\vs {atA}}^{(\vs W)};({\vs a|\vs{tA}})]{=}||\hat{\zeta}_{\vs A}||_1{\leqslant} 1/2$.
-The minimum and maximum distillable entanglements are obtained for the cases where $\hat{\tau}_{\vs A;\rm ud}$ and $\hat{\upsilon}_{\vs A;\rm ud}$ are completely indistinguishable and perfectly distinguishable, respectively.
-The latter implies perfect security of the distilled key.
+In our experiment the trace-norm condition is directly related to the distinguishability of Alice's states; the more distinguishable her states are, the more distillable the entanglement of $\hat{\varrho}_{\vs {atA}}^{(\vs W)}$, and the more secure the key will be.
+As we have shown previously in Eq.~\eqref{WEN}, it follows that $0 {\leqslant} E_N[\hat{\varrho}_{\vs {atA}}^{(\vs W)};({\vs a|\vs{tA}})]{=}\|\hat{\zeta}_{\vs A}\|_1{\leqslant} 1/2$.
+The minimum (maximum) distillable entanglement is obtained when $\hat{\tau}_{\vs A}$ and $\hat{\upsilon}_{\vs A}$ are completely indistinguishable (perfectly distinguishable).
+In particular, perfectly distinguishable states imply perfect security of the distilled key.
 In this scenario, Eve can tell which of the states $|\Psi_+\rangle_{\vs {at}}$ or $|\Psi_-\rangle_{\vs {at}}$ Wigner and Bob share, because she has access to the purification of the shared state.
 However, she can never learn their key bit.
 As Horodecki \textit{et al}~\cite{Horodecki2005} state, ``In a sense, Eve can hold one bit of information but it is the wrong bit of information.
-Such a situation is impossible classically (or with pure quantum states held by Alice [Wigner] and Bob)."
+Such a situation is impossible classically (or with pure quantum states held by Alice [Wigner] and Bob).''